CZagrobelny/new_sanctuary_asylum/README.md

 ## What are we building?

-Software to support the core work of the New Sanctuary Coalition: helping our friends fill out applications for asylum and accompanying them to their hearings and check-ins.
+Software to support the core work of the New Sanctuary Coalition: helping our friends (undocumented immigrants) fill out applications for asylum and accompanying them to their hearings and check-ins.

 ### User Roles